 Seeps on the Eyre Peninsula are growing as a result of modern farming systems, landscape and seasonal factors.
 Take action early to keep land productive and prevent degradation occurring.
-Our mallee seeps project, which began in 2020, is looking at this growing issue on the Eyre Peninsula.
+Our mallee seeps project is looking at this growing issue on the Eyre Peninsula.
 See our mallee seeps page for more information including a series of videos about how to manage Eyre Peninsula seeps including the below video that shows how a bare scald at Rudall was managed.

 An estimated 19% (521,000 ha) of land cleared for agriculture on the Eyre Peninsula has moderate to severe water repellence, and without careful management has a moderate or higher wind erosion risk.
 Clay spreading and delving, if done well, will encourage crop root growth deeper in the soil profile, increasing the plant’s ability to uptake minerals, trace elements and seek out moisture and increase yields and profitability.
 These soil improvement practices are costly and must be planned to consider individual paddock constraints in order for benefits to be realised.
 It’s not a one–practice-fits-all and that’s why we are keen to share lessons learnt and highlight the parameters farmers need to consider.

 The following information details soil improvement processes and options:

 - PIRSA report on modification of sandy soils in broadacre agriculture zones.
 Clay spreading, delving and spading are technique used to manage non wetting sand and sandy soils.
 This report outlines the range of practices and evaluates trials analysing the success of various treatments.